 - The animated movie version of JoJo's Bizarre Adventure: Phantom Blood was supposedly so poorly received by the creator, Hirohiko Araki, that he has refused to release it on home video ever since its 2007 theatrical release.

-- Hayao Miyazaki would like to stress that the Macekre version of Nausicaa of the Valley of the Wind, titled Warriors of the Wind, is much better off forgotten.
+- Hayao Miyazaki would like to stress that the Macekre version of Nausicaš of the Valley of the Wind, titled Warriors of the Wind, is much better off forgotten.
 So much so that for years he refused to allow any of his other works to be dubbed.
-It took Disney itself agreeing to not changing a single scene before he would release the rest.
-Miyazaki was so serious that he mailed a katana to Disney, along with a note reading "NO CUTS" upon agreement.
+It took Disney itself agreeing to not change a single scene before he would release the rest.
+Miyazaki was so serious about this that he mailed a katana to Disney, along with a note reading "NO CUTS" upon agreement.

 - Yoshihiro Yamada for unstated reasons demanded his credit for Hyouge Mono be changed from "original work" (原作) to "original concept" (原案).

-- Of Powerpuff Girls Z, Craig McKraken said "I'm sure it'll do well in it's home country."
+- Of Powerpuff Girls Z, Craig McCracken said "I'm sure it'll do well in it's home country."
 Which sounds like a polite condemnation of the show.

 - Tove Jansson did not approve of the changes made to the first anime adaptation of The Moomins (1969), feeling that it strongly misinterpreted her work and intentions for the characters.
 The series was soon discontinued, and Jansson refused for it to be licensed overseas.
 This adaptation has also never made it to DVD, due to the fact that two different studios worked on it, as well as not being able to obtain permission from Jansson's estate.